gprasad09/Apache-Spark-Cluster-Project/README.md

 ## Description

-This repository contains instructions to install ApacheSpark cluster using docker containers.
+This repository contains all the artifacts and instructions to install ApacheSpark cluster using docker containers.
 Following sections explain steps to build the Apache Spark cluster using this repository.

 ## How to run